Jerry Mushin, Victoria University of Wellington

 The best source of data on exchange-rate policies is probably the International Monetary Fund (IMF) (see www.imf.org).
 Almost all countries of significant size are members of the IMF; notable exceptions are Cuba (since 1964), the Republic of China (Taiwan) (since 1981), and the People’s Democratic Republic of Korea (North Korea).
 The most significant IMF publications that contain exchange-rate data are International Financial Statistics and the Annual Report on Exchange Arrangements and Exchange Restrictions.

 Since 2009, the IMF has allocated each country’s exchange rate policy to one of ten categories.
 Unfortunately, the definitions of these mean that the members of the greater euro zone are not easy to identify.
 In this taxonomy, the exchange rate systems of countries that are part of a monetary union are classified according to the arrangements that govern the joint currency.
 The exchange rate policies of the eleven countries that introduced the euro in 1999, Cyprus (South), Estonia, Greece, Latvia, Lithuania, Malta, Slovakia, and Slovenia are classified as “Free floating.”
 Kosovo, Montenegro, and San Marino have “No separate legal tender.”
-Bosnia-Herzegovina, and Bulgaria have “Currency boards.”
-Cape Verde, Comoros, Denmark, São Tomé and Príncipe, and the fourteen African countries that use the CFA franc have “Conventional pegs.”
-Macedonia has a “Stabilized arrangement.”
+Bosnia-Herzegovina and Bulgaria have “Currency boards.”
+Cape Verde, Comoros, Denmark, Fiji, Kuwait, Libya, Morocco, São Tomé and Príncipe, and the fourteen African countries that use the CFA franc have “Conventional pegs.”
+Botswana has a “crawling peg.”
+Croatia, Macedonia, and Singapore have a “Stabilized arrangement.”
 Croatia has a “Crawl-like arrangement.”
 Andorra, Monaco, Vatican, and the three territories in the south Pacific that use the CFP franc are not IMF members.
 Anderson, Habermeier, Kokenyne, and Veyrune (2009) explain and discuss the definitions of these categories and compare them to the definitions that were used by the International Monetary Fund until 2010.
-Information on the exchange-rate policy of each of its members is published by the International Monetary Fund (2016).
+Information on the exchange-rate policy of each of its members is published by the International Monetary Fund (2018).

 Other Monetary Unions in Europe